ArcaneMage/javalaboratories-java-extensions/README.md

 ### Promise
 The `Promise` object is a lightweight abstraction of the `CompletableFuture` object, the inspiration of which came from the JavaScript's Promise object behaviour.
-This implementation provides an easily understood API for asynchronous submission of task encapsulated as `Action` objects with comprehensive exception handling.
-The example below demonstrates the ability to perform I/O and transformation of data asynchronously, which is then output to the console in the main
+This implementation provides an easily understood API for asynchronous submission of tasks encapsulated as `Action` objects with comprehensive exception management.
+The example below demonstrates the ability to perform I/O and transformation of data asynchronously, which is then output to the console in the main thread:
-thread:
 ```
     Promise<String> promise = Promises
        .newPromise(PrimaryAction.of(() -> doLongRunningTask("Reading integer value from database")))